PredictionBrotherhood/PWT-UserRelay/docs/internal/Application_Information.md

   - Predict View will expand by deploying multiple Coolify-managed VPS instances across strategic regions.
   - This multi-region setup will enhance performance and reduce latency by placing servers closer to user locations, with each instance managed via Coolify for consistent deployment and monitoring.

+- **Monitoring and Optimization**:
+  - As Predict View scales, additional performance monitoring and load balancing will be introduced to maintain seamless service across regions.